juliazschwartz/ranking-api/README.md

 For detailed information about how to use the <strong>endpoints</strong>, access <a href="https://github.com/juliazschwartz/ranking-api/wiki/Endpoints">here</a>
 <br>

 <span>Now you are ready to make the CRUD operations in API.
-I recommend using <strong>Postman</strong> for it.
+I recommend using <strong>Postman</strong> for it (link for download in the references section).
 <br>
 <br>
 For that, type "http://localhost/api/" in the URL field ("localhost" can be replaced by your local IP ), followed by the URL parameters for your request.<br> It will look like this: